dunatron/Re_Houser/README.md

 ### testing

 - ideal situation for an analysis of how well the system works is to have all dwellings in a mock database

+## Deployment

+#### backend

+- when setting up a new cluster you need to manually run `prisma deploy` from the backend and setup the new service